KratosMultiphysics/Examples/particle_mechanics/validation/cooks_membrane/README.md

 ## Case Specification

 The Cook's membrane test under the assumptions of plain strain is presented.
 This test is used to check the mixed element formulation (U-P) under incompressible conditions.
+The problem consists on a tapered panel, clambed on the left side and subjected to a shearing vertical load at the free right egde of (0,0.0625) Pa.
 The material considered is the hyperelastic one and the properties are:
 * Density (_&rho;_): 1000 Kg/m<sup>3</sup>
 * Young's modulus (_E_):  70 Pa
 * Poisson ratio (_&nu;_): 0.499

 The problem geometry as well as the boundary conditions are sketched below: